syncfusion-content/maui-docs/MAUI/Themes/Keys.md

             <br/>
         </td>
         <td>
-           The background color of the foreground layer on the backdrop page
+		   The background color of the foreground layer on the backdrop page.
             <br/>
             <br/>
         </td>